Mission Trails Regional Park

 A Vast Urban Wilderness

-Mission Trails Regional Park encompasses over 8,000 acres of both natural and developed recreational areas.
-Established in 1974, it has become one of the largest urban parks in the United States and is often referred to as the third jewel in the City of San Diego's park system, alongside Balboa Park and Mission Bay Park.
+Tucked just 8 miles northeast of downtown San Diego lies a natural treasure that feels worlds away from city life.
+Mission Trails Regional Park spans over 8,000 acres of wild and developed land, making it one of the largest urban parks in the United States.
+Since 1974, it has been considered the third jewel in San Diego's park system, alongside Balboa Park and Mission Bay Park.

 Trails and Recreation